Vegan Barbecues (recipes and safety tips)

 In the US, they sell solar ovens, which use the sun rather than fuel to cook food.
 These have tubes that stay cool and you can plug them into a suitable UK power bank when there’s no sun or at night.
 Cook fuel-free meals in 20 minutes to feed two people.

 This can take a bit of delicate planning.
-Vegans don’t want to feel excluded, but obviously don’t want to be eating ‘bits of meat’ so it’s likely you’re going to have to either make something inside separate (or just serve baked potatoes and salad).
+Vegans don’t want to feel excluded, but obviously don’t want to be eating ‘bits of meat’.
+So make something separate, or just serve baked potatoes and salad.
+Or have a separate area of the barbecue.

 Just hold your nose, and invite them to your next vegan barbecue, they may be so surprised and delighted at the tastes, they’ll try some plant-based options at their next barbecue!